TrentMarier/ProjectOne/README.md

 | Web-1         | No                          | 10.0.0.4, 10.1.0.4   |
 | Web-2         | No                          | 10.0.0.4, 10.1.0.4   |

-* This may not be the answers you were looking for as far as access goes, but I feel like this is a more correct then saying Web-1 is not publicly availible, because people get there from port 80 after going through the load balancer.
-Even though the server has no public IP, they do gain access to the system.
-That is why I have said any IP has access to all public servers, they may only be able to access those 3 ports but that doesnt mean they can ssh into them, but those ports are still open.
 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...